-Between 55 and 80 percent of cases of Kabuki syndrome are caused by mutations in the KMT2D gene.
-This gene provides instructions for making an enzyme called lysine-specific methyltransferase 2D that is found in many organs and tissues of the body.
+Between 55 and 80 percent of cases of Kabuki syndrome are caused by variants in the KMT2D gene.
+This gene provides instructions for making an enzyme, called lysine-specific methyltransferase 2D, that is found in many organs and tissues of the body.
 Lysine-specific methyltransferase 2D functions as a histone methyltransferase.
 Histone methyltransferases are enzymes that modify proteins called histones.
 Histones are structural proteins that attach (bind) to DNA and give chromosomes their shape.
 By adding a molecule called a methyl group to histones (a process called methylation), histone methyltransferases control (regulate) the activity of certain genes.
 Lysine-specific methyltransferase 2D appears to activate certain genes that are important for development.

-Between 2 and 6 percent of cases of Kabuki syndrome are caused by mutations in the KDM6A gene.
+Between 2 and 6 percent of cases of Kabuki syndrome are caused by variants in the KDM6A gene.
 This gene provides instructions for making an enzyme called lysine-specific demethylase 6A.
 This enzyme is a histone demethylase, which means that it helps to remove methyl groups from certain histones.
 Like lysine-specific methyltransferase 2D, lysine-specific demethylase 6A regulates the activity of certain genes, and research suggests that the two enzymes work together to control certain developmental processes.

-When Kabuki syndrome is caused by mutations in the KMT2D gene, it is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
+When Kabuki syndrome is caused by variants in the KMT2D gene, it is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.

-When Kabuki syndrome is caused by mutations in the KDM6A gene, it is inherited in an X-linked dominant pattern.
+When Kabuki syndrome is caused by variants in the KDM6A gene, it is inherited in an X-linked dominant pattern.
 The KDM6A gene is located on the X chromosome, which is one of the two sex chromosomes.
-In females (who have two X chromosomes), a mutation in one of the two copies of the gene in each cell is sufficient to cause the disorder.
-In males (who have only one X chromosome), a mutation in the only copy of the gene in each cell causes the disorder.
+In females (who have two X chromosomes), a variant in one of the two copies of the gene in each cell is sufficient to cause the disorder.
+In males (who have only one X chromosome), a variant in the only copy of the gene in each cell causes the disorder.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.